 - Medical bills for emergency treatment and ongoing treatment

 - Costs for terminating a pregnancy if needed

 - Costs of pregnancy, childbirth, and adoption, if applicable

 - Physical pain and suffering

 - Loss of enjoyment of life

-Your Rights as a Sexual Assault Survivor
+Your Rights as a Sexually Assaulted Survivor in Florida

 There is no specific civil legal action for “sexual assault.”
 Instead, your lawyer can determine which causes of action are available in your specific case.
 Examples include: